MARGOGEL/CSC271_Projects/README.md

 # CSC271_Projects
-This is a place for assignments for CSC 271
+This is a place for CSC 271 Assignments